omgnetwork/ruby-sdk/README.md

 #### Login

-Login a user and retrieve an `authentication_token` that can be passed to a mobile client to make calls to the Wallet API directly.
+Login a user and retrieve an `authentication_token` that can be passed to a mobile client to make calls to the eWallet API directly.

 ```
 auth_token = OmiseGO::User.login(